 The main purpose of DKIM is to prevent spoofing.
 Email spoofing is changing the original message’s content and sending it from an alternative sender that looks like a trusted source.
-This is a type of cyber attack and is widely used for fraud — for example, someone sending payment request messages from an email address that looks like yours (firstname.lastname@example.org vs. email@example.com).
+This type of cyber attack is widely used for fraud — for example, someone sending payment request messages from an email address that looks like yours (firstname.lastname@example.org vs. email@example.com).

 What does a DKIM Header look like?